 A campaign plan is a living document that details how a campaign allocates its limited time, money, and people to win between now and Election Day.
 It includes specific instructions for fundraising, communications, field, digital, GOTV, and operations.

 Candidate voice is the specific way a candidate speaks that makes them sound identifiably like themselves.

 Canned Response Bank

-A canned response bank is a pre-populated collection of texts and responses provided to a volunteer conducting P2P texting for a campaign.
+A canned response bank is a pre-populated collection of texts and responses provided to a volunteer conducting peer-to-peer (P2P) texting for a campaign.

-Canvassing is talking to people at their homes by going from door to door, which is the single most effective way for a candidate or volunteer to convince voters to cast their votes for you.
+Canvassing is talking to people at their homes by going from door to door, which is the most effective way for you or your volunteer to convince voters to cast their votes for you.

 Collateral is tangible materials your campaign produces to hand out or advertise (e.g., fans, yard signs, pamphlets).

-The communications plan is the part of the campaign plan that details a campaign’s overall message and how that message will be amplified to communities.
+The communications plan is the part of the campaign plan that details a campaign’s overall message and how the campaign will amplify that message to communities.